the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 Software has a lifetime and this necessitates the respective strategies for its usage along the intended time scale.

 #### Use repositories (SWREPOS)
-The RSE should be able to use public platforms to share the artifacts they have created and invite public scrutiny on them for public review.
+The RSE should be able to use public platforms to share the artefacts they have created and invite public scrutiny on them for public review.

 #### Legal things (LEG)
 The RSE should know licenses and their respective domains for data or software.
 On an entry level, the competency is mostly about awareness.